kelzenberg/master-project/README.md

 ## Documentation

-With the exception of this Readme and the package's Readmes, the entire project documentation can be found [in the wiki](https://github.com/kelzenberg/master-project/wiki).
+With the exception of this README and the package's READMEs, the entire project documentation can be found [in the wiki](https://github.com/kelzenberg/master-project/wiki).

 **Editor tip:**
 Clone the wiki to edit pages locally in your editor.